-Woman convicted for powder-filled envelope sent to Collins
+Woman convicted of mailing white powder to Sen. Collins

-BANGOR, Maine (AP) - A federal jury has convicted a woman of mailing a letter that contained powder to the home of Republican Sen. Susan Collins of Maine.
+BANGOR, Maine (AP) - A federal jury has convicted a woman of mailing a letter containing powder to the Maine home of Republican Sen. Susan Collins.

-Suzanne Muscara, of Burlington, was convicted Monday of mailing a threatening communication.
-She’ll be sentenced later.
+Suzanne Muscara, of Burlington, Maine, was convicted Monday of mailing a threatening communication.
+She will be sentenced later.

-Prosecutors said the letter, which was intercepted, contained white powder, a reference to anthrax and a stick figure with the letter “X” for eyes.
+Prosecutors say the letter contained white powder, a reference to anthrax and a stick figure with the letter “X” for eyes.

-The episode happened two days after Collins’ husband opened a letter that claimed to contain ricin on Oct.
-15, 2018.
-U.S. Postal Inspection Service screeners began inspecting Collins’ letters and intercepted Muscara’s letter before it reached Collins’ home in Bangor.
+The episode came in October 2018, two days after Collins‘ husband opened a letter claiming to contain ricin.

+Postal screeners began inspecting Collins‘ letters and intercepted Muscara’s letter before it reached Collins‘ home in Bangor.

-Muscara, who was identified by a fingerprint, denied that the letter constituted a threat.
-She told investigators she didn’t think it would be taken seriously.
+Muscara was identified by a fingerprint.
+She denied that the letter constituted a threat and told investigators she didn’t think it would be taken seriously.

 Sign up for Daily Newsletters